Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS)

 Pediatric Advanced Life Support (PALS) —$175.00 *UNAVAILABLE*

 We highly recommend you possess an understanding of CPR, pharmacology and ECG rhythm interpretation skills before enrolling in this class.
 Tuition includes the American Heart Association PALS Provider textbook.
-The American Heart Association designed the PALS program to prepare healthcare and emergency medical services personnel to caare for a cricitically ill child.
-The program emphasizes aggressie assessment and treatment of children in respiratory or cardiac arrest.
+The American Heart Association designed the PALS program to prepare healthcare and emergency medical services personnel to care for a critically ill child.
+The program emphasizes aggressive assessment and treatment of children in respiratory or cardiac arrest.
 This program also stresses the initial management and care issues of trauma and transfer.